Gentildonna

-Gentildonna (ジェンティルドンナ, Jentirudonna) is a retired Japanese thoroughbred racehorse.
+Gentildonna (ジェンティルドンナ, Jentirudonna) is a retired Japanese thoroughbred racehorse and broodmare.
 In 2012 she won the Japanese Fillies Triple Crown and was voted Japanese Horse of the Year.
 She was also the first three-year-old filly to win the Japan Cup, in 2012, and the following year became the first two-time winner of that race.
-In 2014 she added victories in the Dubai Sheema Classic and the Arima Kinen earning her a second Horse of the Year award.
+In 2014 she added a victory in the Dubai Sheema Classic and finished her racing career by winning the Arima Kinen, earning her a second Horse of the Year award.

 Background

-Gentildonna is a bay filly bred in Japan by the Northern Racing Co Ltd. She was sired by the outstanding Japanese racehorse Deep Impact out of the British mare Donna Blini.

-Deep Impact was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
-Donna Blini won the Group One Cheveley Park Stakes in 2005.
-Her full sister Donau Blue won Grade 3 Kyoto Himba Stakes and Sekiya Kinen.
+Gentildonna is a bay filly bred in Japan by the Northern Farm in Hokkaido.
+She was sired by the Japanese Triple Crown winner Deep Impact out of the British mare Donna Blini, who won the Group One Cheveley Park Stakes in 2005.
+Her full sister Donau Blue won the Kyoto Himba Stakes and Sekiya Kinen.
+The horse's name comes from the Italian word for "noble lady".